Ex-Michigan QB, coach Scot Loeffler leads Bowling Green into Detroit bowl

 The Falcons will take on a New Mexico State team, which has no conference affiliation, that started the season with four losses, before winning six of its last eight to make a bowl game.
 After San Jose State had to cancel a game this season following the death of a freshman running back, New Mexico State made a late addition of Valparaiso to the schedule, and won, 65-3, on Saturday to qualify for the bowl game.
 Eight different New Mexico State players scored touchdowns Saturday.

-The Aggies are coached by former Minnesota head coach Jerry Kill, who, in his first season, as New Mexico State has made a bowl game for the first time since 2017.
+The Aggies are coached by former Saginaw Valley State and Minnesota head coach Jerry Kill, who, in his first season, as New Mexico State has made a bowl game for the first time since 2017.

 New Mexico State had just eight wins total since the start of 2018 before Kill's arrival.